Official degree requirements for the Computational Mathematics (MMath) program can be found in the Graduate Studies Calendar.

 - Students who have taken courses (at Waterloo or elsewhere) that have a large amount of overlap with any of the CM core courses, can request permission to take another (non-CM-core) course instead of that core course.
 (The number of core courses to be taken is then reduced by one.)
-It is the student’s responsibility to fill in a form in order to request permission for substituting a core course, and to submit the form to the graduate advisor.
+It is the student’s responsibility to fill in a Core Course Substitution Form (List A Course) (pdf) and submit the form to the Graduate Officer.

 Students who have previously taken at Waterloo AMATH 242/CS 371 should strongly consider requesting permission to substitute another course instead of CM 770.
 Students who have previously taken AMATH 242/CS 371 and CS 475, are not allowed to take CM 770 for credit (and can request to substitute one core course with an elective).